markbrennand/force-framework/source/dependency/README.md

 If you wish to try the example code in an org.
-Deploy the code in the [example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/dependency) directory to  your org if the org has the Force Frameworks code deployed.
-If your org has the Force Frameworks package deployed, deploy the code in the [example.pkg](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example.pkg/dependency) directory.
+Deploy the code in the [example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/dependency) directory to  your org if the org has the Force Framework code deployed.
+If your org has the Force Framework package deployed, deploy the code in the [example.pkg](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example.pkg/dependency) directory.

 You must assign the _Force Framework Manager_ permission set to the user you will run the example code as in